 Effective administration of a regulatory system is not cost free.
 The reforms proposed seek to improve the overall efficiency of the system.
 It is important to consider how to best fund the implementation of a reformed system, including the fair costs that should be recovered from proponents.
-In principle Government should pay for elements that are substantially public benefits (e.g. the development of standards), while business should pay for those elements of the regulatory system required because of their impact on the environment to derive private benefits (e.g. approvals and monitoring, compliance and enforcement).
-There are elements of the regulatory system that have mixed benefits where costs should be shared (e.g. data and information).
+In principle, government should pay for elements that are substantially public benefits (for example, the development of standards), while business should pay for those elements of the regulatory system required because they derive private benefits by impacting the environment (for example, approvals and monitoring, compliance and enforcement).
+There are elements of the regulatory system that have mixed benefits where costs should be shared (for example, data and information).